-The design specifications of a SWS often only list the H2S and NH3 content of the combined feed.
+The design specifications of a SWS often only list the H_2S and NH_3 content of the combined feed.
 The possible presence of other components is very rarely mentioned.
 These other contaminants can create significant problems because they could:

-- bind H2S to the water and reduce its tendency to be stripped: - bind NH3 to the water and reduce its tendency to be stripped: - plug up the trays or packing or scale on hot surfaces - lead to foaming conditions in the stripper; affect the performance of the down- - stream bio-treaters.
+- bind H2S to the water and reduce its tendency to be stripped; - bind NH3 to the water and reduce its tendency to be stripped; - plug up the trays or packing or scale on hot surfaces; - lead to foaming conditions in the stripper; - affect the performance of the downstream bio-treaters.

-Common "other" sour contaminants are listed below
+Common "other" sour contaminants are listed below:

-• Sulphuric acid, hydrofluoric acid, formic acid and other acids will bind NH2 in such a strong way that it will be almost impossible to strip.
-The NH3 can be liberated and subsequently stripped by addition of a strong base, normally from FCC units, cokers and thermal caustic, to neutralise the strong acids.
-Calcium and magnesium can be present if hard-water has been used as process water.
-It is also possible that fire water or cooling water has been discharged to the SWS unit.
-As a result, calcium and magnesium carbonates will deposit as scale in the reboiler.
+Sulphuric acid, hydrofluoric acid, formic acid and other acids will bind NH3 in such a strong way that it will be almost impossible to strip.
+The NH3 can be liberated and subsequently stripped by addition of a strong base, normally caustic, to neutralise the strong acids.